DOVER KENT ARCHIVES

 Although North Woolwich is on the Essex side of the Thames the area was administered with the rest of Woolwich after the aftermath of the 1066 conquest and so was once part of Kent.
 The name North Woolwich became part of Essex after the opening of the now closed railway station with that name in 1847.
 In 1888 it became part of the County of London and in 1965 became part of Greater London.

-The above photo shows the "Three Crowns," allegedly a gay pub.
+The "Three Crowns," was allegedly a gay pub.
 The police station is opposite and I gather that there were often fights in the pub which the police were able to quickly attend to!

 Orr's Kentish Journal, 22 November 1862.